Matt Barker: Dad Who Accidentally Left 1-Year-Old Daughter In Hot Car To Die Won’t Face Charges

 As Clarksville Now reported, Matt Barker appeared to be flustered by a change in his morning routine.
 He normally dropped both children off at daycare, but was running late and took the 5-year-old directly to school.
 Barker had a flight out of town shortly after returning to his home.

-The incident was investigated this week, but local official said Matt Barker will not face criminal charges for the mistake.
+The incident was investigated this week, but local officials said Matt Barker will not face criminal charges for the mistake.
 The decision caused some controversy among those who believe that Barker should have faced some kind of charges, with some accusing police of exerting a different standard for the wealthy white couple.

 This is Matt and Jenny Barker.
 This week, Matt "accidentally" left their Black adopted daughter Katera Barker in a car all day, where she later died because of the heat.
 Neither of the adoptive parents have been charged #smh pic.twitter.com/EypHAhFvg7